 Ph.D. in psychology from The Graduate Center, CUNY

 M.A. in Psychology from Hunter College, City University of New York (CUNY)

 B.S. in Psychology from Stetson University in DeLand, FL, with a minor in Women’s Studies

 Valerie serves as secretary for the Research Triangle Park Evaluators group (a regional affiliate of the American Evaluation Association).
 She recently completed her terms as Secretary for the Society for Qualitative Inquiry in Psychology (SQIP, a division of the American Psychological Association’s (APA) Division of Quantitative and Qualitative Methods) and Program Chair for the American Educational Research Association’s (AERA) Out-of-School-Time Special Interest Group, where she was named emerging scholar of the year in 2013.
-In addition, she is a member of the Society for Research on Adolescence (SRA) and the American Evaluation Association (AEA).
+In addition, she is a member of the American Evaluation Association (AEA).

 - Reimagined Leadership Strategies for Nonprofits & the Social Sector

 - Universal Challenges, Specific Contexts: Insights from Looking Within and Across Different After-School Settings

 - The Promise of Qualitative Methods for Expanding Theories of Positive Youth Development

 - Leveraging Relational Assets for Adolescent Development: A Qualitative Investigation of Youth–Adult “Connection” in Positive Youth Development